carkopf/starter-hugo-academic/content/authors/admin/_index.md

 ---
-role: Research Associate at Institute for Brain and Behavior
+role: "Research Associate at the Institute for Brain and Behavior "
 avatar_filename: avatar.jpeg
-bio: I am interested in how physical things give rise to mental properties
+bio: "I am interested in how mental properties emerge from physical stuff. "
 interests:
   - Artificial Intelligence
   - Neuroscience